vikramtharakan/Dog_Breed_Classifier/README.md

 ## Overview
 This repository contains all the necessary files to train and classify your very own dog classifier!
-The algorithm works as follows:
+This project what I chose to do for my capstone project for Udacity's Data Scientist Nanodegree program.
+The algorithm I created works as follows:
 1. The algorithm takes an image and first classifies it as a dog, human, or neither
 2. If the image is a dog, it predicts the dog breed
 3. If the image is a person, it returns the breed that the person resembles the most